biswajitghosh1/device-management/README.md

+# README FILE

-This is the list of MDM profiles which are deployed for devices.
+This is the folder which stores information about profiles (only custom settings) and the scripts which are deployed for device management.